Walter Guinness, 1st Baron Moyne: Political career

 Though they had generally been political opponents in 1907–21, Guinness's working political relationship with Winston Churchill started after the Conservative election victory in October 1924, when he was made Financial Secretary under Churchill, the new Chancellor.
-Together, they put the Pound sterling back on the gold standard; a point of pride, but not a policy that lasted for long.
+His ties to Churchill were also strengthened through "The Other Club," an informal dining club for politicians in London that Churchill had founded in 1911 and that Moyne later joined.
+A rule was that members had to freely express their opinions.

 A ministerial vacancy enabled him to join the Cabinet as Minister of Agriculture from November 1925 until June 1929, where his main success was in increasing the sugar beet area.
 The first beet processing factory was built in his constituency, partly on the advice of Martin Neumann (a grandfather of Stephen Fry), who became a manager there.

 After the Conservative defeat in 1929, he had to retire from office.
 He did not stand for re-election in the 1931 election and was created Baron Moyne, of Bury St Edmunds in the County of Suffolk on 21 January 1932.

+In 1930, Moyne and Churchill agreed that the government policies of dropping the Pound sterling off the gold standard and de-rating to cope with the Great Depression were inadequate, along with proposals for dominion status for India.
+Together, they put the Pound sterling back on the gold standard; a point of pride, but not a policy that lasted for long.
+When the 1931 coalition government was formed, their criticisms meant that as former ministers they were now out in the political cold.

+From 1934, they also warned about Hitler's rise to power and German rearmament.
+Moyne was in The Other Club on 29 September 1938 when the bad news came of Prime Minister Neville Chamberlain's capitulation to Hitler at Munich.
+Also present were Brendan Bracken, Lloyd George, Bob Boothby, Duff Cooper, J.L.
+Garvin, editor of The Observer, and Walter Elliot.
+"Winston ranted and raved, venting his spleen on the two government ministers present and demanding to know how they could support a policy that was 'sordid, squalid, sub-human and suicidal.'"
+At that time, they still shared the minority view in parliament; the majority agreed with Moyne's cousin-in-law 'Chips' Channon MP, who recorded about the Munich that "the whole world rejoices whilst only a few malcontents jeer."